toshivc/O_C-Phazerville/README.md

 "What's the worst that could happen?"
 ===

-## Phazerville Suite - an active fork expanding upon Hemisphere Suite.
+## Phazerville Suite - an active o_C firmware fork

 Using [Benisphere](https://github.com/benirose/O_C-BenisphereSuite) as a starting point, this branch takes the Hemisphere Suite in new directions, with several new applets and enhancements to existing ones, with the goal of cramming as much functionality and flexibility into the nifty dual-applet design as possible.